Search

 • Including diabetes prevention and management information in any workplace health or wellness program.

-• Asking employees with diabetes what accommodations they think would best suit them.
+• Asking workers with diabetes what accommodations they think would best suit them.
 Not all people with diabetes will need the same accommodations.
 Some may need a private area to test their blood sugar levels or to administer insulin injections while others may not.

-• Making sure first aiders are trained to recognize common acute symptoms of hypoglycaemia, and related issues so they can provide assistance.
+• Making sure first aiders are trained to recognize common acute symptoms of hypoglycaemia and related issues so they can provide assistance.

 • Providing “sharps” disposal if insulin is administered with needles.